RedisLabs/redislabs-docs/content/kubernetes/release-notes/7-2-4-releases/_index.md

 - **Cannot upgrade or recover clusters if there are databases with manually uploaded modules (RED-107711 RED-106872)** Contact support.

-- **REDBs created with version 6.2.10-4 or before will automatically upgrade modules when the cluster is upgraded (RED-106834)**
+- **REDBs created with versions before 6.2.10-4 will automatically upgrade modules when the cluster is upgraded (RED-106834)**

 - **When modifying the database suffix for an Active-Active database, while the service-rigger is in a terminating state, the services-rigger will detele and create the ingress or route resources in a loop (RED-107687)** Wait until the services- rigger pod has finished to terminate it.